This past week, our youngest had a really rough time. Really rough.

 The sight the next morning was pretty hideous–dried blood coated the inside of his ear and came down his earlobe a bit.
 His eardrum had ruptured.

 My “baby” had a low grade fever that came and went.
 He was pretty wiped out.
-So I fought it, with the strength of a Mama Bear who doesn’t want any unnecessary meds going into her little one.
+So I fought it, with the strength of a Mama Bear who was waiting for the doctor and knew that mostly earaches pass on their own without medications.

 Why the fuss?
-We all know about antibiotics and the problem with over-prescribing and antibiotic resistance.
+We all know about antibiotics and the problem with over-prescribing and antibiotic resistanceantibiotics and the problem with over-prescribing and antibiotic resistance.
 My mom, bless her heart, gave me enough antibiotics for the entire state of Michigan.
 And then some.
-That’s a lot of why I now deal with the health issues that plague me.
+That's a lot of why I now deal with the health issues that plague me.
 My kids have likely inherited my weaknesses, so I seek to strengthen their bodies as much as possible.

-I contacted the natural medical practitioner that we are working with on our family’s health.
-She recommended pushing two Chinese herb blends (Yin Chiao and Coptis Purge Fire that fight infection and illness.
+I contacted the natural medical practitioner that we are working with on our family's health.
+She recommended using a lot of two Chinese herb blends Yin Chiao and Coptis Purge Fire that apparently help the body deal with illness.

 But they taste icky.
 Really icky.
 I tried to cover the taste with carob, stevia, and other sweeteners, but my little one cringed when he tasted it and could barely get it down.
 Ugh.